Skip to content

 Merrick — common questions

-- Merrick is rated 2/5 (moderate) on the OutdoorSCOT scale.
+Merrick is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 13km with 850m of ascent and takes most walkers 3-6 hours.
-Terrain: A clear path the entire way — by some margin the most trodden Corbett line outside the Munro country.
+Ground conditions: A clear path the entire way — by some margin the most trodden Corbett line outside the Munro country.

-- Standard parking is at NX415803 near Glasgow.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NX415803 near Glasgow.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.